Butterfly bush

 - Is Butterfly bush good for the Colorado Front Range?

-- Yes.
-Butterfly bush is included in the Front Range Plant Finder as a shrub suited to Colorado's Front Range.
+- Yes, Butterfly bush is a well-suited shrub for Colorado's Front Range.

 - How big does Butterfly bush get?